MASTER SERVICES AGREEMENT

 2. Agreement” means this Master Services Agreement, any product specific terms agreed to by the Parties, the Order Form, and any addenda, exhibits and or schedules referenced herein, as may be updated from time to time and incorporated herein by reference.

-3. Applicable Law” means all applicable provisions of all statutes, laws, rules, regulations, administrative codes, ordinances, decrees, orders, decisions, injunctions, awards judgments or other requirements of any Governmental or Regulatory Authority, including Privacy Laws.
+3. Applicable Law” means all applicable provisions of all statutes, laws, rules, regulations, administrative codes, ordinances, decrees, orders, decisions, injunctions, awards judgments or other requirements of any Governmental or Regulatory Authority, including Data Protection Laws.

 4. Beta Services” means beta service offerings made available to Customer upon invitation by Loopio.